About Wyre Forest

 Stourport-on-Severn is located on the confluence of the rivers Severn and Stour.
 It has a population of around 20,000.

 During the late 19th century, Stourport-on-Severn became a popular summer destination for people attracted to its riverside pleasure parks, boat trips, and excellent pubs and restaurants.
-The more recent growth in leisure boating and canal barge ownership and holidays has seen the revitalisation of Stourport’s central canal basins and a growth in its tourism sector.
+The more recent growth in leisure boating and canal barge ownership and holidays has seen the revitalisation of Stourport’s central canal basins, a popular destination for tourists.

 Bewdley has a population of around 10,000 and is located on the western bank of the River Severn.

-The district is home to some of the best attractions in the Midlands, more information on visiting the district is available on the Visit the Wyre Forest website.
+The district is home to some of the best attractions in the region, such as the West Midlands Safari Park and Severn Valley Steam Railway - more information on visiting the district is available on the Visit the Wyre Forest website.